Why Binge Drinking May Be More Dangerous For Your Liver Than Daily Alcohol Consumption

 Binge drinking can strain the liver significantly, as it's responsible for breaking down alcohol.
 Excessive alcohol intake overwhelms the liver's detoxification process, leading to the buildup of harmful substances and the potential development of liver cirrhosis over time.

-What To Know About Binge Drinking And Liver Disease
+What You Should Know About Binge Drinking and Liver Health

 The National Institute On Alcohol Abuse And Alcoholism (NIAAA) defines binge drinking as having a blood alcohol concentration (BAC) of 0.08% or higher.
 For men, this typically means drinking five or more drinks within two hours, while for women, it's four or more drinks in the same timeframe.